 - Spin Power: 140W

-Now, keep in mind this washer is quite a bit more manually operated than some of the models we looked at above.
+Now, keep in mind this portable washing machine is quite a bit more manually operated than some of the models we looked at above.
 It doesn’t automatically stop filling with water, so you have to turn on/off your faucet or water connection to stop it once it’s adequately filled.

 Example Operation of the Washer:

-- Fill with water to start the wash cycle and add detergent.
+- Fill with water and detergent to start the wash cycle.

 - Allow it to drain after completing the wash cycle.